Smoking Chicken Thighs – The Secret To Perfect Meal

 Smoked chicken thighs are a big hit at parties, game day get-togethers, and family reunions.
 Easy on the budget as well as being very tasty, makes this choice of meat a winner.
 However, they must be prepared and cooked correctly or the smoked thighs could be a big disappointment.
-Here is a step by step way to make sure you are the grill master of the day.
-How to cook smoked chicken thighs?
-How to get crispy skin on smoked chicken thighs? what temperature should my smoked chicken thighs be?
+Here is a step by step guide to make sure you are the grill master of the day.
+How to go about smoking chicken thighs?
+How to get crispy skin on smoked chicken thighs?
+What temperature should my smoked chicken thighs be?
 What to serve with smoked chicken thighs?
 We're going to answer all these questions and more in this article!

 Several things need some consideration before you start.
 Your grill, the wood you will be using, and your brine recipe require some forethought.
 Getting these things correct in the beginning, will make your endeavor smooth going and successful.

 1) Make sure your smoker grill is cleaned out.
 Remove the old ashes for a fresh start.
 There should not be any moisture or debris at the bottom of the grill.
 The grates need to be clean.